 It’s been pretty well established that an early visit to Kit Tut’s tomb wasn’t good for your health.
-A long list of famous people were presumably laid low by a curse for disturbing the pharaoh’s 3,000-year repose.
+A long list of famous people were presumably laid low for disturbing the pharaoh’s 3,000-year repose.
 Maybe it’s time to add the name of William Boyce Thompson to the list.
-According to a letter written to an associate, Thompson was among the second party that got to pay a visit.
-Though he died six years later of complications reportedly brought on by fat-reduction surgery, maybe the curse was at work.
+According to a letter written to an associate, Thompson was in the second party that visited the tomb.
+He died six years later of complications reportedly brought on by fat-reduction surgery.

 “I remarked to Lord Carnavon on Sunday: ‘The new discoveries make the old ones look like’ but before I could finish, he said: ‘thirty cents.’
 They are surely wonderful and indicate that the Egyptians of that period had reached a very advanced stage in art.
 I think the Greeks built their art upon a foundation borrowed from the Egyptians.”

-Further evidence of Thompson’s presence at the tomb comes from publishing magnate C.W.
+Further evidence of Thompson’s early visit to the tomb comes from publishing magnate C.W.
 Barron, who shared a train ride with the couple.
 “What might have been a lonely journey became a delightful one when C.W.B. encountered his old friends, Mr. and Mrs. William Boyce Thompson,” according to the book They Told Barron.
 “In the Thompson’s special car he extended his route; the readers will hear these two veterans of the American Stock market discussing Sinclair Oil as they walk under the stars of Damascus.”